hjorslev/awesome-stars/README.md

 ## Shell

+- [OWASP/wstg](https://github.com/OWASP/wstg) - The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services.
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [whiskerz007/proxmox_hassos_install](https://github.com/whiskerz007/proxmox_hassos_install) -
 - [lancachenet/monolithic](https://github.com/lancachenet/monolithic) - A monolithic lancache service capable of caching all CDNs in a single instance